UNC-Chapel Hill offers a number of scholarships based on financial need and/or academic merit.

 These scholarships are based solely upon extraordinary strengths in one or more areas.
 These are renewable awards of at least $3,000 for students from North Carolina with an exemplary academic record.
 Additional criteria for these awards may include county of residence and high school attended.
 To be considered for these opportunities, apply for admission by either the Early Action or Regular Decision deadline.

-The Pogue Scholarship is awarded based upon extraordinary strengths in one or more areas and a commitment to diversity.
+The Pogue Scholarship is awarded based upon outstanding academic achievement and a commitment to diversity, equity, and inclusion.
 To be considered for the Pogue Scholarship apply for admission by the Early Action deadline.
 Finalists will be selected based on admissions applications and will be notified in mid-February about interviews.
+Pogue Scholars are automatically invited to join the UNC Scholars Program.

 These scholarships pay full tuition and fees, a $600 per-semester book allowance, and a monthly stipend between $300 and $500, depending on the student’s year at the University.
 Upon graduation, cadets may become officers in the active Army or remain in the Army Reserve.